 The Annual Business Meeting followed highlighting the work of the board during COVID-19, recognizing our Honorary Lifetime Membership recipient Cary Frye and the Eugene T. Wolff Inductuee Rebecca Piston.
 The launch of the new website/member management system was also discussed.

 A virtual workshop ideal for dairy producers, veterinarians, milk inspectors, regulatory personnel, milking equipment providers and milk quality consultants interested in AMS installations and operations also took place.
 Participants received a link for 4 hours of virtual instruction on AMS best practices and key considerations related to engineering, regulatory requirements, and operations to maintain milk quality followed by a 1 hour Q&A session with subject matter experts.

 Sponsorship of the Annual Conference

-DPC Sustaining Members may participate as vendors and/or sponsors.
+DPC Sustaining Members may participate as vendors and/or sponsors in future meetings.

-Please e-mail firstname.lastname@example.org to be added to the mail list or if you have questions.
+Please e-mail firstname.lastname@example.org to be added to the mail list or if you have questions about sponsorship.